pvtl/docker-dev/README.md

     * Will map to `~/Sites/laravel/public` and use PHP 7.4
 * __http://another-project.{APACHE_HOSTNAME}__
     * Will map to `~/Sites/another-project` and use the default version of PHP (currently 8.0)

+Optional services (eg. PHP 5.6, PHP 7.4) can be added in the `.env` file by appending them to the `COMPOSE_FILE` option.
+See `.env.example` for an example of the syntax.

 ---